shahi2099/nhs-patient-assistant/README.md

 - Reciprocal Rank Fusion (RRF)
 - Query rewriting

+Both a knowledge base and an LLM are used in the flow.

 ---

 # Retrieval Evaluation

-Ground truth generated from 100 NHS documents (2 questions per document).
+To identify the most effective retrieval strategy, multiple retrieval approaches were evaluated using a ground truth dataset generated from 100 NHS documents (2 questions per document).
+The dataset is in [`data/ground-truth-retrieval.csv`](data/ground-truth-retrieval.csv)

 | Method | Hit Rate | MRR |
 |---------|---------:|----:|